 The dialog expands to allow you to select the role for the resource you chose.

-Select the role from the drop-down menu list provided:
+Select the role from the drop-down menu list provided.
+Only some roles are applicable to certain resources.

 Use the Key button to display the help text for each of the roles applicable to the resource selected.